Pulmonary arterial hypertension (PAH)

 Pulmonary arterial hypertension (PAH) is a specific type of pulmonary hypertension (PH).1

-PH is a general term used to describe high blood pressure in the lungs from any cause, whereas PAH is a serious and progressive condition characterised by increased blood pressure in the blood vessels between the heart and the lungs.2 It is a rare disease, and around 55 people per million – nearly 4,000 people – are affected in the UK.3,4 PAH can occur at any age, although on average people tend to receive a diagnosis between 30-60 years old.
+PH is an umbrella term that describes high blood pressure in the lungs from any cause.
+PAH is a type of PH and is characterised by increased blood pressure in the blood vessels between the heart and the lungs.2 It is a rare disease, and around 55 people per million – nearly 4,000 people – are affected in the UK.3,4 PAH can occur at any age, although on average people tend to receive a diagnosis between 30-60 years old.

 Pulmonary hypertension can be split into five main groups as it can be caused by different factors:4